Indore Madhya Pradesh, India Travel Guide

 Most foreign nationals require a visa to enter India.

 This option for citizens of over 160 countries.
 Submit an application online for tourism, medical treatment, or casual business.
-The eTV is available for 30 days, 1 year, or 5 years, making multiple entries possible.
+The eTV is available to 30 days, 1 year, or 5 years, making multiple entries possible.

 Prepare the following documents: